appleseedhq/appleseed-maya/docs/source/features/limitations.rst

 Limitations
 ===========

-Presently appleseed has the following limitations
+Presently appleseed has the following limitations:

 * Swatch rendering is not supported yet
 * IPR is not supported yet